 - To provide an overview of the interdisciplinary nature of the field.

 - To give the necessary heritage management tools in line with international, national and regional strategies to enhance cultural heritage management.

-- To provide an understanding of the tools, techniques and processes for documenting and assessing cultural resources, producing management plan, and implementing it.
+- To provide an understanding of the tools, techniques, and processes for documenting and assessing cultural resources, producing a management plan, and implementing it.

 - To foster an understanding of the role of heritage agencies and organizations at international, national, local and regional levels.